 Even when Divine entered college, failures and setbacks did not dishearten her from her dream of becoming a doctor.
 It only reminded her that, just like her corrections in the worksheets, the mistakes she made and will make must not remain as mistakes but should be learning grounds for her.

 “I learned the value of improving from her mistakes.
 Because of rigorous corrections in Kumon, I learned not to be disheartened by a mistake; rather I must be grateful for another opportunity to improve.
-I also learned to be courageous when introduced with something new and unfamiliar – to go outside of my comfort zone.”
+I also learned to be courageous when introduced to something new and unfamiliar – to go outside of my comfort zone.”

 “Kumon turned me into someone who dreams big – just like what I did when I aimed to advance and complete the Math and Reading Programs.“